Strawberry Shortcake: Television specials

 The first animated television special featuring Strawberry Shortcake and related characters, The World of Strawberry Shortcake, aired on syndicated television stations in the United States on March 28, 1980.
 After the success of the special, a second special was produced, Strawberry Shortcake in Big Apple City which aired on April 10, 1981, of which both were syndicated through the Lexington Broadcast Services Company.
 A third special Strawberry Shortcake: Pets on Parade was later produced, and aired on April 9, 1982.
 The specials were written and produced by Robert L. Rosen and Romeo Muller, with animation provided by Murakami-Wolf-Swenson and Toei Doga, while the second was animated by Perpetual Motion Pictures in New York.
 Howard Kaylan and Mark Volman, of The Turtles and Flo & Eddie fame, wrote the music and songs for these specials.
-Russi Taylor voiced Strawberry Shortcake, Robert Ridgely voiced the Peculiar Purple Pieman, and writer/producer Romeo Muller voiced the narrator, Mr. Sun.
+Russi Taylor voiced Strawberry Shortcake, Robert Ridgely voiced Purple Pie Man, and writer/producer Romeo Muller voiced the narrator, Mr. Sun.

 Following these specials came three additional specials produced in Canada by Nelvana - Strawberry Shortcake: Housewarming Surprise, which aired on March 31, 1983, Strawberry Shortcake and the Baby Without a Name on March 24, 1984 and Strawberry Shortcake Meets the Berrykins on March 29, 1985.
 (Note: Theatrically released in the U.S. with The Care Bears Movie.)
 With production moving north of the border, most of the voice cast was replaced with Canadian talent, with the exception of Russi Taylor and Robert Ridgely, who reprised their roles from the first three specials.
 Frequent Nelvana collaborator John Sebastian, most known for his songs for Nelvana's Care Bears films and the pilot episode of The Get Along Gang, wrote the songs for two of these three specials.

-The first two specials were released on a single DVD by Allumination FilmWorks in March 2007; they were later re-released in February 2015, by Paramount Home Media Distribution.
+The first two specials were released on a single DVD by Allumination FilmWorks in March 2007; they were later re-released in 2015, by Paramount Home Media Distribution.
 The remaining four specials have not seen another physical media release since their VHS releases in the 1980s; plans have not been announced for a release of the remaining specials on physical media or streaming.